foundriesio/docs/source/reference/zephyr-branching.rst

   external upstream, like

-Rather than cloning the upstream versions of the Zephyr and mcuboot repositories in a Zephyr microPlatform installation, Open Source Foundries maintains its own trees.
+Rather than cloning the upstream versions of the Zephyr and mcuboot repositories in a Zephyr microPlatform installation, Foundries.io maintains its own trees.
 This is for two reasons.

 1. It lets us track known-good revisions, especially when they include OSF patches.